Have you guys ever heard of the potato hack? I’m not sure how I came across it or why, but of course I was curious and had to try it!

 - my body temperature increased during this time – not sure if it was the carbs or the stress hormones causing this

-- learning the true nutritional value of potatoes that are pretty amazing – you get nearly everything except Vit A & D and most of the B vitamins – and really people only make them bad for you or fattening when they cook in too much oil or butter or add too much sour cream or whatever
+- learning the true nutritional value of potatoes that are pretty amazing.
+You get nearly everything except Vitamin A & D and most of the B vitamins.
+The truth is people only make them bad for you or fattening when they cook in too much oil or butter or add too much sour cream or whatever

 - unless you suffer from nightshade issues, potatoes are a healthy addition to the diet – probably better than any other forms of savoury carbs like grains etc